junxit/us-congress-bills-116/metadata.md

 - 2019-05-28 — Placed on the Union Calendar, Calendar No. 62.
 - 2019-05-28 — Reported by the Committee on Homeland Security.
 H. Rept.
 116-87.
 - 2019-05-28 — Reported by the Committee on Homeland Security.
 H. Rept.
 116-87.
+- 2019-06-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-06-10 — Considered as unfinished business. (consideration: CR H4375-4376)
+- 2019-06-10 — Considered under suspension of the rules. (consideration: CR H4364-4365)
+- 2019-06-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+542.
+- 2019-06-10 — Miss Rice (NY) moved to suspend the rules and pass the bill.
+- 2019-06-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-06-10 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 395 - 3 (Roll no. 242). (text: CR H4364)
+- 2019-06-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 395 - 3 (Roll no. 242).(text: CR H4364)